A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Continuation in the hyperparameter of the asymptotic limit

-In the stationary case $\bd(\bpo;\tzero,\bb) = \boldsymbol{0}$ with $\tzero>0$, Lemma~\ref{lem:tech_perturbation_I} characterizes \emph{implicitly} how the primal and dual solutions to BPDN change under perturbations in the hyperparameter and data.
-Here, we show how these perturbations characterize these changes \emph{explicitly}.
+In the stationary case $\bd(\bpo;\tzero,\bb) = \boldsymbol{0}$ with $\tzero>0$, Lemma~\ref{lem:tech_perturbation_I} characterizes \emph{implicitly} how the primal and dual lasso solutions change under perturbations in the hyperparameter.
+Next, we show how these perturbations characterize these changes \emph{explicitly}. \begin{prop} Let $\tzero > 0$ and $(\bx^{s}(\tzero,\bb),\bp^{s}(\tzero,\bb))$ denote a pair of primal and dual lasso solutions at hyperparameter $\tzero$ and data $\bb$.
+In addition, let